Brandon Crawford Player Props: Giants vs. Twins

 Brandon Crawford At The Plate

-- Crawford is batting .165 with a double, four home runs and eight walks.
+- Crawford is hitting .165 with a double, four home runs and eight walks.

-- Looking at the 26 games he has played this year, he's hit a long ball in four of them (15.4%), and in 4% of his trips to the plate.
+- In 15.4% of his games this season, he has gone deep, and 4% of his trips to the dish.

-- Crawford has picked up an RBI in 26.9% of his games this season, with more than one RBI in 11.5% of his games.
-He has also driven in three or more runs in two contests.
+- In seven games this year (26.9%), Crawford has picked up an RBI, and in three of those games (11.5%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

-- In five of 26 games this year, he has scored, including multiple runs once.
+- He has scored at least one run five times this season (19.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.